Gorlice: 20th century

 During the First World War, Gorlice played a strategically significant role in the 1915 Gorlice-Tarnow Offensive.
 On May 1, 1915, the combined forces of Austria-Hungary and Germany initiated artillery barrages against Russian soldiers stationed on the battle line stretching from Gorlice to Tarnow.
 The following day, Austro-German infantry units launched an unsuccessful attack near Tarnow.
 In Gorlice, the weakened Russian forces were unable to defend against the Austrian and German attackers.
 On May 6, General Radko-Dmitriev, commander of the Russian Third Army, ordered his troops to retreat.
 An attempt by General Radko-Dmitriev to counterattack on May 7 and 8 resulted in disaster for the Russians, as German reinforcements outnumbered the defenders.

 The following spring, General Alexei Brusilov, commander of the Russian Eighth Army, launched a counteroffensive that nearly destroyed the Austro-Hungarian Army.
 The Brusilov Offensive, as it is known, is regarded as one of the most successful operations in the First World War.

 In the Second Polish Republic, Gorlice belonged to Kraków Voivodeship.
-Since local oil wells had been almost exhausted, the center of Polish oil industry moved eastwards, to Boryslaw.
+Since local oil wells had been almost exhausted, the center of Polish oil industry moved eastwards, to Borysław.
 This resulted in widespread unemployment, street demonstrations and increased popularity of Communist ideology among local workers.
 On 1 May 1936, a May Day rally attracted 20,000 people.

 The German occupation of Gorlice began on 7 September 1939 (see Invasion of Poland).
 During the war, the town's Jewish community was first herded by Nazi Germans into the newly formed Gorlice Ghetto and then murdered at Belzec.
-On 16 January 1945, the Red Army captured Gorlice.
+On 16 January 1945, the Red Army liberated Gorlice.